conan-io/docs/reference/conanfile/attributes.rst

 requires
 --------

-Specify package dependencies as a list of other packages:
+Specify package dependencies as a list or tuple of other packages:

 .. code-block:: python